rajatrai/moving-average/README.md

 # moving-average

+Interface and example implementation for Moving Average

 The solution separates the storage of items( and their corresponding moving average), and the calculation logic in two separate interfaces.
-Both concrete implementations can be independent of each other.
+Concrete implementations can be independent of each other.

 The example implementation `MovingAverageContainer` uses ArrayList<> for storage of items and the corresponding moving